ramdonti/learning-library/data-management-library/wsfc-sql-server/installation-of-microsoft-sql-server-2019/installation-of-microsoft-sql-server-2019.md

   ![](./images/compute-instance-shape.png " ")

-6. Choose the compartment where the compute instance should resides, and then choose the private subnet as shown in below image.
+6. Choose the compartment where the compute instance should reside, and then choose the private subnet as shown in the below image.

   ![](./images/compute-instance-compart.png " ")

-7. Choose the default values an click on **Create** instance
+7. Choose the default values and click on **Create** instance

   ![](./images/compute-instance-default.png " ")

-8. Once the compute instance provisioning completed we could able to see the instance state is running.
+8. Once the compute instance provisioning is completed we could able to see the instance state is running.

     ![](./images/compute-instance-provision.png " ")

 ##  Task 2: Provision the SQL Server 2019 from Market Place for Node2

-* Repeat the all steps from Task 1 to provision the Microsoft SQL Server from Marketplace for Node2 in different private subnet.
+* Repeat all steps from Task 1 to provision the Microsoft SQL Server from Marketplace for Node2 in the different private subnet.

 ##  Task 3:  Add the Node1 Server to Active Directory Domain